BioRender uses R (version 4.2.2) to compute results for all statistical analyses.

 We use the function glht from the package multcomp, and specify “Dunnett” to the multiple comparison function mcp.
 We calculate confidence intervals and means using confint and mean.

-Linear Regression
+Linear regression

-From the stats library, we use the lm function to fit linear models to the data, passing in the appropriate formula based on user-defined constraints (e.g. y-intercept = 0).
+From the base R stats library, we use the lm function to fit linear models to the data, passing in the appropriate formula based on user-defined constraints (e.g. y-intercept = 0).
 The residuals function is used to extract residuals from the fitted model, with df.residual used to get the degrees of freedom of those residuals.
-The predict function is used for predicting values at regular linear intervals based on the fitted model, enabling us to allow us to display the best-fit line in rendered graphs, along with the qt function used to get quantiles.
+The predict function is used for predicting values at regular linear intervals based on the fitted model, enabling us to display the best-fit line in rendered graphs, along with the qt function used to get quantiles.

 From the stats library, we use the nls function to fit nonlinear models to the data, passing in formulae for stimulation or inhibition as well as other parameters based on constraints the user specifies.
 The confint function is used to calculate confidence intervals of model parameters to 95%.
 Additionally, the coef function allows us to extract the coefficients of the fitted models to be displayed in the analysis results.
-From the nlraa library, we use the predict_nls function for predicting responses at a linear or logarithmic interval based on the fitted models, enabling us to display the best-fit curve in rendered graphs.
+From the nlraa library, we use the predict_nls function (with 250 simulations) for predicting responses at a linear or logarithmic interval based on the fitted models, enabling us to display the best-fit curve in rendered graphs.

 Was this article helpful?